fireproofdiscord/FireproofBot/README.md

 ## Modifications
 This project uses the [MIT license](LICENSE), so you are free to modify it as you wish.
 ## Running the Bot
-Once you have your config.json set up and you want to run the bot, you can do so by first running `npm dev-register` to register commands into your testing guild, or `npm register` to register commands in every server (note that it may take up to an hour for global commands to update).
+Once you have your config.json set up and you want to run the bot, you can do so by first running `npm run dev-register` to register commands into your testing guild, or `npm run register` to register commands in every server (note that it may take up to an hour for global commands to update).
 Then, to actually run the bot, you can run `npm start`.
 You will need to keep the terminal window open for the bot to stay online.

 ## Basic Commands
 ### easypull